xinjinhan/BaBench/README.md

 ---
 ## Test with Spark SQL ##
-Before your test, make sure you have deployed hadoop and spark environment, checking with commmands:
+Before your test, make sure you have deployed hadoop and spark environment, checking with commands:
 ```
-hadoop -version
+hadoop version
 ```
 ```
 spark-shell --version